Liquid Glass

 5. 5

-The shape now refracts the background through it.
+The shape now refracts the pre-comp through it.

 Default settings give a usable look.
 From there, tweak Refraction Strength, Specular Intensity, and the Shadow group to taste.